smijar/apiserver/README.md

 # apiserver
-An API Server with Dropwizard, Shiro, MongoDB integration and synchronous and deferred execution capabilities.
+An API Server with Dropwizard, Shiro, MongoDB and (Kafka-WIP)  integration and synchronous and deferred execution capabilities.

 NOTE:
 WIP